logicly-au/pmhc-mds-spec/doc/validation-rules.rst

      * and must not be before :ref:`dfn-organisation_start_date`
      * and must not be after :ref:`dfn-organisation_end_date`
      * and must not be in the future

+  11. :ref:`dfn-referral_date` value of '09099999' cannot be used on new records.
+  12. Existing records already containing a :ref:`dfn-referral_date` that is not '09099999' may not be updated to '09099999'.

 .. _service-contact-current-validations: